azzarip/food-explorers/content/emails/Adventures/Paris/ThirdBistrot.md

 ## A new Language of Bistrot: Neo-Bistrots

-These places don’t shout.
-They whisper something different.
+These places don’t shout loud.

+It is a word that not even Parisians use that much, only the **serious foodies** and **gastronomy** people.

-A few **young chefs**, often just back from stints abroad or from years behind Michelin-star kitchens, **take small spaces—bare walls, open kitchens**, a few well-loved chairs, and start cooking the way they want.
+A few **young chefs**, often just back from travels abroad or from years behind Michelin-star kitchens, start cooking the way they want.

 No uniforms.
 No grand prix-fixe menus.